xzYue/odoo/doc/howtos/web.rst

 The Form View Fields
 --------------------

-A common Odoo web need is the extension of the form view to add new ways of displaying form fields.
+A common Modoo web need is the extension of the form view to add new ways of displaying form fields.

 All built-in fields have a default display implementation, creating a new